jyothi-junnu143/Project/README.md

 🖼️ 4.
 Screenshots

-Below are descriptions of screens based on the project PDF (pages 4–5)
+Below are descriptions of screens based on the project (screenshot_project.pdf)